Altpapier/hypixel-discord-guild-bridge/README.md

 The included API can be used to send post requests to execute commands or send messages.
 More on that at the 10th point of the [Configurations](#configurations) chapter.

+### Webhooks

+The webhook feature can be used to send messages to an external api on events that happen within the guild.
+More on that at the 11th point of the [Configurations](#configurations) chapter.

 ### Other small features

 -   Mentioning a certain member, channel or emoji will format the message to send `#guild-ingame-chat` instead of `<#833696107228823612>` for example